-How do the writings of Baudelaire, Verlaine and Mallarmé speak to our time?
+How do the writings of Verlaine, Baudelaire, and Mallarmé speak to our time?
 Why should we continue to read these poets today?
 How might a contemporary reading of their poetry differ from readings delivered in previous centuries?
-Twenty-First Century Symbolism argues that Baudelaire, Verlaine and Mallarmé prefigure a view of human subjectivity that is appropriate for our times: we cannot be separated from the worlds in which we live and evolve; human beings both mediate and are mediations of the environments we traverse and that traverse us, whether these are natural, urban, linguistic or technological environments.
-The ambition of the book is therefore twofold: on the one hand, it aims to offer new readings of the three poets, demonstrating their continued relevance for contemporary debates, putting them into dialogue with a philosophical corpus that has not yet played a role in the study of 19th century French poetry; on the other, the book relies on the three poets to establish an understanding of human subjectivity that is in tune with our 21st century concerns.
+Twenty-First-Century Symbolism argues that Verlaine, Baudelaire, and Mallarmé prefigure a view of human subjectivity that is appropriate for our times: we cannot be separated from the worlds in which we live and evolve; human beings both mediate and are mediations of the environments we traverse and that traverse us, whether these are natural, urban, linguistic, or technological environments.
+The ambition of the book is therefore twofold: on the one hand, it aims to offer new readings of the three poets, demonstrating their continued relevance for contemporary debates, putting them into dialogue with a philosophical corpus that has not yet played a role in the study of nineteenth century French poetry; on the other, the book relies on the three poets to establish an understanding of human subjectivity that is in tune with our twenty-first century concerns.

 Click here if you are not redirected automatically